openpsychotherapy/behavioral-activation/README.md

 ## Code style

-These are only guidelines, and may be ignored if it is appropriate.
+These are only guidelines, and may be ignored if appropriate.

 * Use 2 spaces for indentation.
 * Use UNIX line endings ([vscode](https://stackoverflow.com/a/48694365),